(Last Updated On: December 19, 2022)

 Step 2.
 Crush the Vanilla Wafers

-Next, use your hands to break up the vanilla wafers that are inside the zip lock bag into little pieces.
+After you have put the cookies in a bag, make vanilla wafer crumbs by using your hands to break up the cookies.
 You can also crush them by using a rolling pin.

 Step 3.
-Put the Powdered Sugar, Pecans, and Wafers in a Mixing Bowl
+Put the Crushed Wafers, Powdered Sugar, and Pecans in a Mixing Bowl

 Then, dump the crushed vanilla wafers into a mixing bowl with 2 cups of powdered sugar and 1 cup of finely chopped pecans.

-Note: You can buy pecans that are already finely chopped in the grocery store or you can buy whole pecans and use a food chopper to chop them.
-As with the vanilla wafers, be careful not to grind them too much before they turn into flour.
+Note: You can buy pecans that are already finely chopped in the grocery store.
+Or if you prefer, you can buy whole pecans and use a food chopper to chop them.
+But be careful, just like with the vanilla wafers, not to chop the pecans too much before they turn into a flour-like consistency.

 Step 4.
 Mix the Dry Ingredients

-After that, stir the vanilla wafers together with the powdered sugar and finely chopped pecans using a spatula until all is mixed well.
+With a spoon or spatula, stir the vanilla wafers together with the powdered sugar and finely chopped pecans until thoroughly blended.

 Step 5.
 Add the Orange Juice Concentrate